The Meritocracy Tax: A Simpler, Fairer System for All

 Phase 2: The Great Rebalancing.
 The trillions in tax revenue are invested in America—rebuilding infrastructure, funding healthcare, and strengthening the social safety net.
 For the first time in decades, working families will have enough breathing room to save and invest.
 As they enter the market, they will purchase shares first from the Fed’s temporary holdings.
 This creates a virtuous cycle: the concentrated wealth of the few is gradually and organically re-seeded into the hands of the many.
 This is the trickle-down economy Reagan promised, but that only a fair system can deliver.

-Objection 2: “Is it fair to force people to sell their family home or business to pay taxes?”
+Objection 2: “Is it fair to force people to sell their stocks or businesses to pay taxes?”

 The Reality: We already do this.
 It’s called the property tax.
 Every year, homeowners across America must have cash on hand to pay taxes on their primary source of wealth—their home.
 If they don’t, they risk losing it.